coinbase-samples/prime-liquidator-go/README.md

 This command deploys the container image specified in the *DockerImageUri* and starts listening for new Prime activities.

-To validate, perform some actions in the Coinbase Prime application, and then review the SQS queue and/or the S3 bucket where Firehose persists.

 ## Building

 To build the sample application, ensure that [Go](https://go.dev/) 1.21+ is installed and then run: